Elite runner makes wrong turn just before finish line, costing her $10,000 top prize

 On Tuesday, the Ethiopian runner was leading the annual 10-kilometer race, with two other runners from the women's elite division behind her in the final stretch.
 Video shows Teferi was following the lead police vehicle, which took a right turn and she continued to run in back of it – a crucial mishap that cost her the race.

+"No matter what; the mistake is squarely on my shoulders," she told CBS News, adding that she should know the course better.

+"I can always be disappointed for not claiming victory again; and of course it not only cost my the prestige but financially as well; I need to get over it and prepare myself well for the next event; to put my name back in the champions circle again," she added.

-Organizers of the race said in a statement posted to Twitter that the two-time Olympian "momentarily became confused and followed a police motorcycle when it turned off the course."
+After the race, organizers of the event said in a statement posted to Twitter that the two-time Olympian "momentarily became confused and followed a police motorcycle when it turned off the course."

 "She was within sight of the finish banner, but we understand that in the heat of competition instructions can be misinterpreted," race organizers said.
 "As an organization, we are disappointed whenever we fall short of perfection, and in this case, it appears we did."

-The Peachtree Road Race is considered the world's largest 10K running event, according to race organizers.
+The Peachtree Road Race, typically held on the Fourth of July, is considered the world's largest 10K running event, according to race organizers.
 The race had approximately 50,000 participants this year.

 for more features.